Economic chill dulls Chinese appetite for some luxury brands

 In the United States, retailers face pressure from China's weak yuan, which makes prices in dollars more expensive for Chinese shoppers.

+Chinese tourist are also changing the way they tour, forgoing big organized tours that involve taking buses to specific tourist sites including key shopping destinations, according to David Becker, CEO of a Brooklyn, New York-based Attract China, a Chinese travel consultancy.
+Instead, they're going on their own, he said.
+That hurts retailers expecting big busloads of tourists at their front door.

-Tighter visa restrictions under President Donald Trump also make it harder for Chinese shoppers to get to the United States, said Cavender.
+Tighter visa restrictions under President Donald Trump also make it harder for Chinese shoppers to get to the United States, Cavender said.

 Chinese tourist arrivals in the United States fell 20 percent from a year earlier to 880,000 in the three months ending in September, according to an estimate by the China Outbound Tourism Research Institute in Hamburg, Germany.
 The number going to France rose 20.7 percent to 664,800 and those bound for Italy rose 18.9 percent to 850,000.

-"If people previously were going to the U.S. to buy an American luxury brand, that's not their first choice anymore," said Cavender.
+"If people previously were going to the U.S. to buy an American luxury brand, that's not their first choice anymore," Cavender said.
 "They would rather go to Japan, New Zealand or someplace in Europe where the process is easier."

+Becker says he's been working with several clients, including designer stores on New York's Madison Avenue and Brookfield Place, on how to better cater to the Chinese.
+That includes allowing Chinese customers to use their preferred mobile payments systems, such as Alipay or WeChat.

+He says he has heard there's been some weakening in sales to Chinese tourists in the past three months because of the economy.
+But he says the political tensions between China and the U.S. haven't been a factor — yet.

+"When your confidence in the economy is off, whether it's here in the United States or in the China, you're going to cut back on your overall spending," he said.

-AP Writers Violet Law and Alice Fung in Hong Kong, AP researchers Yu Bing and Shanshan Wang in Beijing and AP Business Writers Colleen Barry in Milan and Dee-Ann Durbin in Detroit contributed.
+AP Writers Violet Law and Alice Fung in Hong Kong, AP researchers Yu Bing and Shanshan Wang in Beijing and AP Business Writers Colleen Barry in Milan, Dee-Ann Durbin in Detroit and Anne D'Innocenzio in New York contributed.